emahuni/em-async-events/README.md

     isGloballyExclusive: false, // make this the only lingering event with this name everywhere
     replace:             false, // replace/hijack any existing global or local lingering events defined earlier.
     range:               'first-parent', // how to propergate the event and where it will reach
-    trace:               false, // show debug info about event, we use warning messages as they show the callstack.
+    trace:               false, // show debug info about event.
-    verbose:             false, // show extra info, turning this to TRUE in emitEvent causes target listerners to trace also
+    verbose:             false, // show extra info, turning this to TRUE in causes target listerners to trace also
     rejectUnconsumed:    false, // throw an error in the lingering event promise when the event is never consumed.
   },